SuninKingdom/HydLoc/README.md

 ### Citation:

 Please cite the following paper for using HydLoc:
-Qixing Huang, Xingyu Chen, Yang Wang, Jinlong Li, Haiyan Liu, Yun Xie, Zong Dai, Xiaoyong Zou* and Zhanchao Li*.
+Qixing Huang, Xingyu Chen, Yang Wang, Jinlong Li, Haiyan Liu,Yun Xie, Zong Dai, Xiaoyong Zou* and Zhanchao Li*.
 HydLoc: a tool for hydroxyproline and hydroxylysine sites prediction in the human proteome.
 CHEMOMETR INTELL LAB, 2019.